 The Marlborough Arms

 1950s? & 2000.
-The Marlborough Arms, London Street.
-Grade II listed building.
+The Marlborough Arms, 19 London Street.
+A Grade II listed building.
 Records of landlords exist between 1864-1931.
-Being on the corner of Swan Lane it was originally called The Swan (recorded as Bull Street in 1830, London Street in 1840-1854).
+Being on the corner of Swan Lane it was originally called The Swan (recorded as in Bull Street in 1830, London Street in 1840-1854).
 The pub closed before the 1980’s and became the Viceroy Tandoori Restaurant.

-The Bull Inn and The Star Inn
+The Star Inn

-Early 1900s, in both photos, The Bull Inn, London Street is on the right and The Star Inn on the left.
-Both have records dating back to 1854.
-The Star Inn closed around the early 1970’s.
+Early 1900s & 2021, The Bull Inn, 27 London Street is on the right, looking towards the town centre.
+(The Star Inn can just be seen on the left of the street behind the man on the ladder).
+There are records of publicans dating back to 1854.
 The Bull closed around 1992 when the licensees Jim and Heather Smythe went into voluntary liquidation and a new buyer could not be found.
-Both are Grade II listed buildings and now private houses.
+The Grade II listed building was then converted into a private house.

 The Folly Inn*